 Whatever your situation, careful planning is the key to making a successful transition to post-retirement employment.
-Knowing your skills, interests, needs and wants will let you build enthusiasm, focus your job search and overcome any barriers you might face.
+Know your skills, interests, needs and wants.
+This will let you build enthusiasm, focus your job search and overcome any barriers you might face.
 This article will help you identify your skills and resources and evaluate your work options after retirement.

 You Have a Lot to Offer

 If you’re over 50 and working or looking for work, you’re not alone.
 You’re part of a growing and diverse group of people in their 50s, 60s and 70s staying in or returning to the workforce.
 As a mature worker you’ve developed valuable skills, abilities and knowledge over your lifetime.
 When people like you leave the workforce, organizations can lose experience, leadership and history.
 Employers and policy makers realize this and are taking steps to support and encourage mature workers.

 - What is your employer’s retirement policy?
 If you have a pension plan at work, what income will you receive from it?
 Ask your employer for this information.

 - What non-pension retirement savings do you have, such as a Registered Retirement Savings Plan (RRSP)?
 What will they pay you on retirement?